-A better way to make a smoke bomb is with a disposable aluminum pan.
+A better way to make a smoke bomb is with a small disposable aluminum pan.
 Find one that fits your space.
-Add an inch or wood chips to the bottom.
+Add an inch or cup of wood chips to the bottom.
 Cover with a sheet of aluminum foil and poke holes through the foil.
 Now place that pan over a burner that you will be using during the cooking time.
 It might be necessary to turn that burner to high to get smoke production started.
 After that, you can lower the temperature.

 Smoke Making Devices

-A-Maze-N 12 inch Pellet Tube
+A-Maze-N 12-inch Pellet Tube

 The A-Maze-N Pellet tube is a stainless steel mesh device, open on each end.
 It is filled with wood pellets.
 You get to choose the flavor you want.
 Place the tube inside the grill and light one end.
 You will need a long lighter to get it started, but once the pellets are burning, that’s it.
 The tube design keeps the pellets burning slowly.
 This 12-inch unit will produce smoke for an extended period.
 Since this doesn’t need the heat of the grill’s burners to combust the wood, you can place this tube anywhere inside the grill.
 The downside of this device is that it burns wood pellets, and it is hard to find them in small bags.

-Buy the A-Maze-N 12 inch Pellet Tube
+Buy the A-Maze-N 12-inch Pellet Tube

 Char-Broil Cast Iron Smoker Box

 The advantage of this smoke box from Char-Broil is that it is cheap.
 You can get one for about $10.
-It is solid, and will hold a lot of heat.
+It is solid and will hold a lot of heat.
 Plus it can be fitted below the cooking grate if you prefer.
 Of course, if you do that, it will be hard to refill.
 I do suggest that if you are using cast iron, be careful around the metal components of your grill.
 Cast iron can scratch metal surfaces, opening them up to corrosion.

 Buy the Char-Broil Cast Iron Smoker Box